 this is a breakup album.

-i didn’t plan it that way. this was supposed to be a completely different album from the one it turned into. for a while i toyed with the idea of calling it MORE MEDIUM-FI MUSIC FOR MENTALLY UNSTABLE YOUNG LOVERS, because it was meant to be a companion piece to MEDIUM-FI MUSIC FOR MENTALLY UNSTABLE YOUNG LOVERS. then i decided i would call it something else.
+i didn’t plan it that way. this was supposed to be a very different album from the one it turned into. for a while it was going to be called MORE MEDIUM-FI MUSIC FOR MENTALLY UNSTABLE YOUNG LOVERS, because it was meant to be a companion piece to MEDIUM-FI MUSIC FOR MENTALLY UNSTABLE YOUNG LOVERS.

-halfway through, i found myself in the middle of an unexpected romantic adventure, and everything mutated as a result. then the whole thing went to hell, everything mutated again, a bunch of new songs came pouring out, and almost every track i’d slated for inclusion was dropped to make room for the newer material. then the cover art changed, and the album title changed again.
+halfway through, i found myself in the middle of an unexpected romantic adventure, and everything shifted. then the whole thing went to hell, everything shifted again, a bunch of new songs came pouring out, and almost every track i’d slated for inclusion was dropped to make room for the newer material.

-when the dust cleared, what i had was the angriest, most cynical collection of songs i’d put together in a very long time. the first line of the opening track is “there’s no such thing as love”, and the album closes with a tale of writing an abysmal love song before dying.
+when the dust cleared, what i was left with was the angriest, most cynical collection of songs i’d put together in a long time. the first line of the opening track is “there’s no such thing as love”, and the album closes with a tale of writing an abysmal love song before dying.

 having said that, this is still music as catharsis, and the most personal album i’ve made in recent years.